kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 epare for Pranayama"
 ```

-Woohoo!
 We’ve got one long string that has all pose type headlines!
 To determine if they are accessible as individuals, I like to run the same code, but chaining `#.first `before `#.text`

 ```
 pry(main)> doc.css('h2.m-card--header-text').first.text